-Many of these people in white, stand in awe to think that the almighty God would bring such things as this feast to them.
-This is what the Lord desires to convey through this ministry; His people have worth, purpose, and meaning.
+Many of these people in white stand in awe to think that the almighty God would bring such things as this feast to them.
+The Lord desires to convey this through this ministry; His people have worth, purpose, and meaning.
 He desires to feed them with every good thing.
 Also, God has placed on the hearts of many people outside the prison walls to give as He has given to them, and they do so without question and with grateful hearts.
-It's not just worldly food, but in all things He leads them.
+It's not just worldly food, but in all things, He leads them.
 Even though they may never set foot inside a prison, their presence is spiritually felt during the entire program.

 As you can tell, this is a quick overview of the ministry, with many untold stories, facts, and details; but as you can see, so many folks have the heart of God for those behind prison walls.
 Overall, our lives are so mightily blessed, and we are honored to be in God's service to His chosen people.
 Thanks be to Him and you.